BlueTeamProject/Sherlocks-Tomes/README.md

 5. Sherlock’s computer seems like it may be compromised!
 What file do you think caused this? - provide the filename

+6. What would be the most effective way to eliminate the threat from Sherlock's machine?